 Dialysis is done for severe cases.
 It is used to clean the blood of a whole body and circulate it.
 Another name is heparin-induced extracorporeal LDL precipitation(H.E.L.P).

 If sudden deafness occurs.
 Don’t panic!.
 Concern your doctor as soon as possible.
-On the basis of your reports, you will get the best suitable treatment.
+Based on your reports, you will get the best suitable treatment.

 Get the treatment early for better results.
-Hearing aids are best for who have hearing-related issues.
-Hope you like the article on sudden sensorineural deafness.
+Hearing aids are best for those who have hearing-related issues.
+I hope you like the article on sudden sensorineural deafness.